mhirdes/go_maps_ext/Documentation/User/Index.rst

    Description
          The size of the Clusters, like a radius.
 Take a look at the example link above.

 .. container:: table-row

-   Property
-         markerSearch

-   Description
-         Displays a form on the frontend, were the user can enter a search word.
-Searchs for InfoWindow content and title of a marker.
-The InfoWindow of the first found marker opens.

-.. container:: table-row

-   Property
-         defaultType

-   Description
-         Maptype on the beginning.MAP, SATELLITE, HYBRID, TERRAIN and one individual type are possible.

-.. container:: table-row